chiarpavel/ui-navigation/README.md

 * Path: `String` - A string representation of the list of NavScreens the Navigator has in the current stack.
 * GoTo(targetScreen: `NavScreen`): `void` - Adds _targetScreen_ to the stack and uses the set transition (if there is one, otherwise simply raises the apropriate NavScreen events).
 * GoBack(): `void` - Removes the NavScreen at the top of the stack using the set transition.
+* Reset(): `void` - Clears the screen stack and adds the initial screen if one is set.

 ### NavScreen